sylvathle/FLARE/README.md

 ```
 /SIM/scoring/csvBodies ../scene/organsAndVest.csv
 ```
 There is an example, bodiesAndVest.csv, in the ICRP145_vest (or the scene folder) that can be targeted directly.
-In the current folder ../scene is hard coded so the files containing the tetrahedrons of each organs (.body) should be in this folder.
-You must then create a folder G4/scene and copy all the files of ICRP145_vest available in the [dataset](https://zenodo.org/records/19456639) on zenodo.
+In the current state of the project,../scene is hard-coded, so the files containing the tetrahedrons of each organ (.body) should be in this folder.
+You must then create a folder G4/scene and copy all the files of ICRP145_vest available in the [dataset](https://zenodo.org/records/19456639) on Zenodo.
-If the original phantom is used, there is no need to call this line (will be ignored).
+If the original phantom from the Geant4 examples is used, there is no need to call this line (it will be ignored); however, the environment variable PHANTOM_PATH needs to be defined and point to the folder examples/advanced/ICRP145_HumanPhantoms/build/ICRP145data/ of your Geant4 installation.

 Define the human phantom to be simulated